OliPelz/mysql-to-mongodb/README.md

 How to use it, one need at least the mysql client plus development files (dyn libs)

+I basically created this scripts because I wasnt aware that there are tools out there such as mongify when I was aware later that there are tools such as mongify I was traveling without internet so I wrote the embedd script because I needed to embedd data in a hurry at that time :)

 * install mysql client and dev files for your OS
 * install perl mysql functionalities (DB::mysql) using cpan